JedDizon/hackathon-dec-2025-team-7/README.md

 # 🎅✨ Hack the Holidays! 🎄🎁

-## Team 7: Codin' around the Christmas Three
+## Team 7: Codin' around the Christmas Tree

 ---